kdaily/aws-cli/proposals/pr-contrib-guide.md

 **Created**      | 19-October-2021

 ## Abstract
-**TODO: Update abstract.**

-This document proposes standards and processes to improve and publish community expectations for contributions.
-It defines the process for proposing, submitting, and reviewing a contribution.
-This proposal will make it easier for the community to successfully contribute to the AWS CLI.
+Community contributions for the AWS CLI are not frequently reviewed, resulting in stale and incomplete contributions.
+This document proposes changes to the contribution process to ensure that community contributed feature requests are successfully added to the AWS CLI.
+The new process will regain the trust of contributors who have not had successful contributions and will demonstrate our customer obsession through a renewed focus on the community.

 ## Background and Motivation